msxshankar/.vimrc/README.md

 Plugins:

 This guide is using VimPlug.
-To install it:
+It should be installed by default.
+Otherwise, to install it:

-Vim: `
+Vim:

 ```
 curl -fLo ~/.vim/autoload/plug.vim --create-dirs \